2023 Best Communication Sciences Schools in Ohio

 Top 10 Best Communication Sciences Schools

 Our analysis found Case Western Reserve University to be the best school for communication sciences students who want to pursue a degree in Ohio.
-Case Western is a large private not-for-profit school located in the city of Cleveland.
+Case Western is a fairly large private not-for-profit school located in the large city of Cleveland.

 On average, communication sciences graduates from Ohio State take out $20,096 in student loans while working on their degree.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $296.

-The excellent programs at University of Cincinnati - Blue Ash College helped the school earn the #5 place on this year’s ranking of the best communication sciences schools in Ohio.
-Located in the suburb of Blue Ash, UC Blue Ash College is a public school with a moderately-sized student population.
+You’ll be in good company if you decide to attend University of Cincinnati - Blue Ash College.
+It ranked #5 on our 2023 Best Communication Sciences Schools in Ohio list.
+Located in the suburb of Blue Ash, UC Blue Ash College is a public college with a moderately-sized student population.

 After completing their degree, communication sciences graduates from OHIO Athens carry an average student debtload of $25,000.
 The average monthly payment of a loan this size is about $378, assuming that the borrower is on a 10-year repayment plan.